 This guide depicts in detail the different methods by which server recovery can be carried out using the Acronis Offsite Backup solution.

-NOTE: Login information will be sent to your registered email after purchasing Acronis service.
+NOTE: Login information will be sent to your registered email after purchasing the Acronis service.

-Choose any one of the option and then click on
+Choose any one of the options and then click on Start Recovery.